 History and Architecture

-Designed by Gordon Bunshaft of the architecture firm Skidmore, Owings & Merrill, the Beinecke Library opened in October 1963, after three years of construction.
+Designed by Gordon Bunshaft of the architecture firm Skidmore, Owings & Merrill, the Beinecke Library building at 121 Wall Street in New Haven opened in October 1963.
 The library was the gift of three Yale alumni—Edwin J. Beinecke, 1907; Frederick W. Beinecke, 1909S; Walter Beinecke, 1910—and their families.
-As noted by words that greet visitors entering the library, they gave it to “stand as a symbol of the loyalty and devotion of three brothers and serve as a source of learning and as an inspiration to all who enter.”
+They gave it to “stand as a symbol of the loyalty and devotion of three brothers and serve as a source of learning and as an inspiration to all who enter.”

-The innovative design includes a six-story glass-enclosed tower of book stacks, holding approximately 180,000 volumes, inside a cube with large “windows” made of translucent Vermont marble panels, an inch and a quarter thick, in a granite frame.
-The exterior framework gestures to the golden ratio: Fifteen marble blocks run across the face of the building, five run vertically, and ten run along its depth, representing the ratio of 3:1:2.
-This is also a nod to the collections, as the pages of many early books and manuscripts are laid out in this proportion, considered pleasing to the eye and reverential to the text.
-The marble panels protect the collections from damaging direct sunlight while absorbing and reflecting the exterior light in warm hues on the interior.
+Bunshaft conceived of the cathedral-like exhibition hall that continues to be a source of inspiration for the public.
+The building’s innovative design includes a six-story glass-enclosed tower of book stacks, holding approximately 180,000 volumes, inside a cube with large “windows” made of translucent Vermont marble panels, an inch and a quarter thick, in a Vierendeel truss of steel clad in granite on the exterior.
+The marble panels protect the collections from damaging direct sunlight while absorbing and diffusing the exterior light in warm hues on the interior.

-The Beinecke Library is home to the Bollingen Prize for Poetry, awarded biannually, and to the Windham-Campbell Prizes for fiction, nonfiction, poetry, and drama, awarded annually.
+The Beinecke Library administers the Bollingen Prize for Poetry, awarded biannually, and the Windham-Campbell Prizes for fiction, nonfiction, poetry, and drama, awarded annually.
 Each September, the library celebrates the Windham-Campbell prizewinners with a multiday literary festival on campus, free and open to the public.